bermi/snapdir/docs/api/snapdir.md

     # generates a snapshot id for a directory
     snapdir id "${DIR}"

+    # generates a snapshot id for a directory and stages
+    # the contents and the manifest id in the local cache
+    snapdir manifest --stage "${DIR}"

     # generates a snapshot id for a manifest provided as stdin
     echo "${DIR}" | snapdir manifest | snapdir id